niallpaterson/cleanup-react-app/README.md

 ### 4. Rewrite files

-These files are emptied of content:
+It empties the content of:

 > src/App.css
 > src/index.css
 > README.md

-This file has most of its boilerplate removed:
+It removes most of the boilerplate from:

 > src/App.jsx